-The Regina Qu'Appelle Health Region reported significant service delivery issues directly related to unfilled vacancies.
+The Regina Qu'Appelle Health Region reports significant service delivery issues due to recruitment and retention with respect to this classification.

 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).